 Care of People is also a very grand aspiration especially within our culture of individualism, and narcissistic tendencies.
 The evolution of the Western society into a class system of the “haves” and the “have-nots” is a sad testament to a lack of care for the “have-nots”.
 This is not just an economic divide but a social justice issue encompassing health care, housing, meaningful work, education, justice, equality between genders (not just male and female), racial equality, and the pursuit of happiness.

 I find caring for people particularly challenging since we have been so wounded by a culture that judges one’s worth by the possessions one owns, and by one’s conformity with cultural norms of beauty, education, income and behavior.
 Living in a culture that is primarily in corporate hands does not allow us to truly explore our humanity or to express it, particularly as it pertains to care of others.
-To a sociopath this humanistic attitude is the ultimate failure in the scramble to the top echelons of the social order.
+To a sociopath this humanistic attitude is considered the ultimate failure and to those power seekers, holds the key to their success in the mad scramble to the top echelons of the social order.

 Anyone who has seriously thought about the implications of permaculture soon realizes that herein lie all the answers to the dysfunction of our society and yet we continually default to the destructive behavior we have been indoctrinated into by an educational system that’s primary purpose is to engender an attitude of obsequious servitude to the corporate bosses.

 The third ethic is a troubling one to me, not because it is unnecessary but because it is so little understood.
-The third ethic does not want to fit into a comfortable sound bite, it is wordy and long and that has inspired many generations of permaculture teachers to morph it into something simpler, easier to digest.
+The third ethic does not want to fit into a comfortable sound bite, it is wordy and long and that has inspired many generations of permaculture teachers to morph it into something simpler, easier to digest, “fair share” for instance.

 I often hear that the third ethic is: “a return of all excess to the care of the earth and people”.
 Somewhere along the line “set limits to consumption and reproduction” was dropped from the lexicon.
-I think this may have been because of the political climate surrounding birth control and the holy rite of consumption.
+I think this may have been because of the religious/political climate surrounding birth control and the holy rite of consumption.
+Redistribute surplus is essentially a recycling ethic.
+Composting is a good example but anything that is done to turn our waste stream into a resource works.
+Food is a good example where some 60% of all food winds up in the land fill while a large percent of our population goes to bed hungary.
+There is no waste in a forest ecosystem.